BLSQ/geohealthaccess/README.md

 is published in this repo.
 Alternatively, you can also trigger the workflow manually from the [Actions section](https://github.com/BLSQ/geohealthaccess/actions).

+## Running the tests

+We use `pytest` for our test suite.
+Make sure that the development dependencies are installed, and simply launch `pytest` from the geohealthaccess directory (or using Docker: `docker-compose run --entrypoint pytest app`).

 ## Methodology

 ![Processing chain](/docs/images/processing-chain.png)